Fixed: iCloud and iMessage Accounts Do Not Match

 downloading firmware package

-Step 4 Easily fix iCloud and iMessage accounts do not match
+Step 4 Easily Fix iCloud and iMessage Accounts Are Different

-Click Repair button after successfully downloading the firmware package, TunesKit will automatically start fixing your iOS error on your device.
+Click Start Standard Repair button after successfully downloading the firmware package, TunesKit will automatically start fixing your iOS error on your device.
 Once you have completed the repair, click on the Done button on the software screen and at this point, your iPhone will also restart.
-Check if this issue has been resolved.
+This issue should be resolved.

 start to fix icloud and imessage accounts do not match